ligature-lang/ligature/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE-APACHE](LICENSE-APACHE) file or https://www.apache.org/licenses/LICENSE-2.0 for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file or https://www.apache.org/licenses/LICENSE-2.0 for details.

 ## References and Inspiration